llorella/llt/README.md

   -p PROMPTS, --prompts PROMPTS
                         List of preset prompts, comma separated.

 chat-cli is a single threaded runtime which synchronously loops through user prompts and assistant messages.
 The main loop finds an assistant message for every user prompt.
-Each assistant message references a user or system message, building a tractable way to load previous chats and cut irrelevant messages.
+Each assistant message references a user or system message, building a tractable way to load, store, and add to previous chats with predefined prompts and/or real time input.